The Challenge to the Dakota Access Pipeline Isn’t Over: Cheyenne River Sioux Take Battle to Court: Emma Niles

 By Emma Niles

-The camps once occupied by self-named “water protectors” in the fight against the Dakota Access Pipeline (DAPL) have been cleared out but the fight against the controversial oil pipeline continues in a much different setting: the courtroom.
+The camps once occupied by self-named “water protectors” in the fight against the Dakota Access pipeline (DAPL) have been cleared out, but the fight against the controversial oil pipeline continues in a much different setting: the courtroom.

 The Cheyenne River Sioux Tribe of South Dakota, often called a “silent sister” to the Standing Rock Sioux Tribe during the #NoDAPL battle, has gone to court.
 Although the oil is expected to flow any day, the tribe is resilient.